Our Services

 Helpful Resources

-Beat the 3 PM dip without more caffeine by moving for 5 to 10 minutes, getting natural light, choosing a balanced protein and fiber rich lunch, hydrating steadily, taking a short early power nap or a mindfulness break, switching up tasks, managing stress, and protecting 7 to 9 hours of consistent sleep.
+Beat the afternoon slump without extra caffeine by moving for 5–10 minutes, getting natural light, eating a balanced lunch rich in protein and fiber, hydrating steadily, taking a short early power nap or mindfulness break, switching tasks, managing stress, and protecting 7–9 hours of consistent sleep.

 If you regularly feel foggy, sluggish, or irritable around 3 PM, you're not alone.
 The afternoon slump is a common dip in energy and focus that hits many people between 1 PM and 4 PM.
 For most, it's not laziness—it's biology.